sw2719/steam-account-switcher/README.md

 # Features
 * Switch between your accounts with just few clicks.

-* No more entering ID, password and Steam Guard code every login.
+* No more entering ID, password and Steam Guard code every time you login to another account.

 * Unlike some other programs, your passwords are **NOT** required.
 Only uses your usernames.

 * Auto-importing your Steam accounts.
 Do more clicking, less typing.

-* Update checking is built-in, so if I make my program better, you will be notified.
+* Auto-updating is built-in.
+(Might be unavailable in certain updates.)

-* But no annoying update pop-up.
+* No annoying update pop-up.
 You can just carry on and update later.

-# Changelogs (for last 3 versions)
-* Added soft shutdown of Steam (v1.4)
-* Added ability to import accounts from Steam (v1.4)

-* Reduced UI flickering (v1.3)
-* Multi language support (v1.3)

-* Automatic update checking (v1.2)

-# Upcoming Features / Improvements
-* Improving code & readability (Continuous)
-* Auto-updating (If possible, v1.5)
-* New first launch behaviour (v1.5)

-# Source code information
-* Written in Python 3.7
-* Requests, packaging, psutil, and gettext module are required.
-* Source code is written in English.
-Translation to other languages is done with gettext.
-* Keep in mind that I'm _quite_ new to Python.
-I'm sorry if my code is dirty, hard to read, or poorly written.
-* Lots of global keywords.
-Yeah I know.
-They are bad.
-I just don't know how to do it without them.
-I could use parameters but to call a function with parameters in tkinter widgets, I need to use lambda or whatever.
-And I thought using globals would be better than lambdas.
-Any advice is appreciated.

 # How to use
 1. Unpack the archive
 2. Save it to some folder
 3. Run the exe
-**(Because this program alters your registry values, Windows SmartScreen or your Anti-virus might detect it as harmful software.
+**(Because this program alters your registry values AND is not code-signed, Windows SmartScreen or your Anti-virus might detect it as harmful software.
 You can just ignore it.)**

 4. Import accounts from Steam or add them manually via Menu > Add accounts
 * Your account names are saved in accounts.txt located in the same folder where exe file is.